openjs-foundation/cross-project-council/proposals/TEMPLATE.md

 ## Who would be responsible?

-Which committee would be overseeing or responsible for executing this proposal
+Which committee would be overseeing or responsible for executing this proposa?

 ## How would success be measured?